CERRE think tank Logo

 Alessandra Botta

-Alessandra Botta first joined the Centre on Regulation in Europe (CERRE) in January 2020 as Project Intern, mainly supporting Energy & Climate activities and the Communications team.
-She is now Project Officer, Energy & Climate, at CERRE.
+Alessandra Botta joined the Centre on Regulation in Europe (CERRE) in January 2020 as Project Intern, mainly supporting Energy & Climate activities and the Communications team, before becoming Project Officer, Energy & Climate.

 Alongside her university studies, Alessandra worked for three months as assistant to the Educational Manager at the Centre International d’Antibes (CIA) School of Language in the French Riviera and at Longchamp retail stores in Berlin.